0xJakeC/Simplex/README.md

-Randomized_Video_player.py README.md
+Simplex

 ###########################################################################################################

+Simple Netflix.
 This Python script creates a simple web-based video player that randomly selects and plays episodes from whatever dir full of videos you want.
 The application is built with Flask and features: